CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 The app ideally should decrypt encrypted secret in its runtime.
 Even though, on the jailbroken iPhone the potential attacker could gain runtime access and print out the secrets while debugging or bypass SSLPinning and sniff the secrets from the network, considering the SSLPinning was in place like it should.
 In any case, it will take much more effort than just dumping binary strings that contain secrets.

-In about two years ago me and my colleague Jörg Nestele had a look at the problem and over few weekends we came out with an open-source project written purely in Ruby called Mobile Secrets which solves this problem in a swiftly way.
+In about two years ago me and my colleague Jörg Nestele had a look at the problem and over few weekends we came out with an open-source project written purely in Ruby called Mobile Secrets which solves this problem in a swifty way.

 Now, let us have a look how to handle secrets in the project.